scull7/uow/README.md

     example   : "This is an example data point.", other     : "another example data point."
   },
-  after       : 1432956883000, // task available to run after this date. priority    : 0, // normal priority.
-  attempts    : {
+  delay       : 0, // how long to delay the run of this task after, after date. after       : 1432956883000, // task available to run after this date. priority    : 0, // normal priority. attempts    : {